-17. Are there restrictions on outsourcing services relating to the business?
+18. Are there restrictions on outsourcing services, third party risk management and/or operational resilience requirements relating to the business?

 In principle, outsourcing of insurance companies' business is not restricted.
 However, the Guidelines govern the management of outsourcees.

 Moreover, when an insurance company receives business outsourced by another insurance company, it is necessary to obtain approval from the FSA (Article 98, Paragraph 2 of the Insurance Business Act), and in the case of a group company, a notification must be submitted.